Song Yaxuan: Other ventures

-Endorsements

-In October 2019, Handu Yishe announced Teens in Times as its new brand ambassador.

-In February 2021, La Roche-Posay announced Teens in Times as its new brand ambassador.

-In February 2021, C-beauty brand Florasis announced Teens in Times as its new global brand ambassador.

-In August 2021, Skechers announced Teens in Times as its new brand ambassador.

-In June 2022, Teens in Times "join the likes of Yifei Liu, Zhou Dongyu, Zhong Chuxi, Gong Jun, and Dilraba Dilmurat as the latest China market-focused ambassadors" for the French luxury house brand Louis Vuitton.

 Fashion

 On April 12, 2021, Song Yaxuan was invited as celebrity model for the Dior RTW Fall Winter 2021 show in Shanghai, marking his first solo appearances in fashion venues.
 On November 27, 2021, Teens in Times was invited to Louis Vuitton LVAND 2021 in Shenzhen.

 On June 23, 2022, Teens in Times was announced as Louis Vuitton's new global brand ambassador and was invited to promote the LV Spring Summer ’23 Men's Collection Show in Paris.

+In November 2023, "Designer Pharrell Williams unveiled his pre-fall 2024 men’s collection to about 1,200 guests" including "Generation Z favourites - Chinese boy band Teens In Times".

-Spokesperson
+Regional Spokesperson

 On June 23, 2022, SDTV published a video of Song Yaxuan introducing and promoting his hometown Binzhou as a city spokesperson.
 On the same day, Binzhou News published an interview with Song.
 The interview was conducted right after Song finished his university entrance exam.